 \subsection{RTL Implementation}

 The PAS is implemented at the Register Transfer Level (RTL) in VHDL.
-We define 5 combinational processes that allow the PAS to execute its functions in one clock cycle.
+We define five combinational processes that allow the PAS to execute its functions in one clock cycle.
 Although the polygonal approximation algorithm is executed in several steps and iterations, it mainly consists of simple arithmetic instructions that do not make it a compute-intensive procedure.
-In fact, post-synthesis evaluations reveal that, even relaxing the timing constraints, the output signals become stable in less than 10ns after the rising edge of the clock, meaning that the proposed PAS can work also with higher-frequency signals up to 100 KHz, not analyzed in this work.
+In fact, post-synthesis evaluations reveal that, even relaxing the timing constraints, the output signals become stable in less than $10~ns$ after the rising edge of the clock, meaning that the proposed PAS can also work also with higher-frequency signals up to $100~KHz$, not analyzed in this work.

 We evaluate the correctness of our synthesized PAS with cycle-accurate RTL and post-synthesis simulations.
 In particular, the sampler is fed with input signal segments from the proposed benchmarks.
 The output signals are then compared with the results of a python-based implementation of the same algorithm, to validate the correctness of the designed circuit.
-Simulations are run using Mentor Graphics ModelSim\footnote{https://eda.sw.siemens.com/en-US/ic/modelsim}, while synthesis is run using Synopsys Design Compiler\footnote{https://www.synopsys.com/implementation-and-signoff/rtl-synthesis-test/design-compiler-graphical.html}, using the TSMC 40nm technology library.
+Simulations are run using Mentor Graphics ModelSim\footnote{https://eda.sw.siemens.com/en-US/ic/modelsim}, while synthesis is run using Synopsys Design Compiler\footnote{https://www.synopsys.com/implementation-and-signoff/rtl-synthesis-test/design-compiler-graphical.html}, using the TSMC $40~nm$ technology library.

 Synthesis details are summarized in Table \ref{tab:synthesis_info}.
-The synthesized sampler exhibits an area footprint of 0.0025$\mu m^2$, mainly composed of combinational cells.
-We also observe that 74.2\% of area footprint implements arithmetical operators, such as adders and the multiplier involved in the computation of the current segment length and its comparison with the imposed threshold.
+The synthesized sampler exhibits an area footprint of $0.0025~\mu m^2$, mainly composed of combinational cells.
+We also observe that 74.2\% of the area footprint implements arithmetical operators, such as adders, and the multiplier involved in the computation of the current segment length and its comparison with the imposed threshold.
 The estimated power consumption of $1.6 \mu W$ is dominated by the switching activity of combinational cells ($>80\%$), although the synthesis process that maximizes leakage is selected.
 More details about the energy contribution of our synthesized circuit are presented in Section~\ref{sec:system_integration}, where we illustrate a full system simulation.